awst-austria/qa4sm/docs/developers_guide.md

 To install PyDev, use Eclipse's `Help > Install New Software...` menu and the PyDev update URL `http://www.pydev.org/updates`.
 [PyDev install manual](http://www.pydev.org/manual_101_install.html).

-To add the webapp project to Eclipse, use `File > Import > General > Existing Projects into Workspace` and set the root directory to `valentina` folder.
+To add the webapp project to Eclipse, use `File > Import > General > Existing Projects into Workspace` and set the root directory to `qa4sm` folder.

 In case you don't want to use Eclipse, one alternative is [PyCharm](https://www.jetbrains.com/pycharm/).

 ### Webapp walkthrough

-The code for the webapp lives in two submodules of the `valentina` folder: `valentina` and `validator`.
+The code for the webapp lives in two submodules of the `qa4sm` folder: `valentina` and `validator`.
 The first contains the Django "project", the second the Django "app" - [see here for the Django tutorial that explains projects and apps.](https://docs.djangoproject.com/en/2.1/intro/tutorial01/)

 The `valentina` module exists to conform to the Django structure.
 It contains mainly configuration in `settings.py`, `settings_conf.py`, `celery.py`.
 Most of the interesting stuff is happening in the `validator` module.